dx-games-1339/ironbound/human-verified/POI_zone_layout.md

 Toolbar is available on the top of the screen just like on any other Layout.
 It has turn counter, gold, "END TURN" button, "HQ" button and "Group Management" button.
 In this layout it should also have "Back to POI Zones" button.

 Small leftmost section of the screen must be allocated for the Group task queue.
-It should occupy no more than 7% of the screen width.
+It should occupy no more than 10% of the screen width.
 See "Group task queue".

-Middle section of the screen (approx. 33% of screen width) is occupied by the Group Overview panel.
+Middle section of the screen (approx. 30% of screen width) is occupied by the Group Overview panel.
 Here the state of each group is displayed with more details.
 See "Groups panel".

 Rightmost section of the screen takes the remaining screen space (roughly 60%) and is allocated for the displaying of the zone objects.
 It is the largest and the most item-dense area of the layout.
 See "Zone objects panel".

+"Group tasks" - "Group panel" - "Zone objects panel" sections are resizeable so that the player may change the width of each section based on the current needs by dragging the border of between sections.

 # Group task queue